agodwinp/SQL-snippets/README.md

 - This code provides a template to use the HANA PAL Multivariate Analysis procedure.
 - This algorithm, using the current configuration, will generate a Pearson's R Correlation matrix for the chosen table.

+#### HANA SQL/create_grant_access_schema.sql
+- This code is a short template to create a schema and grant access for a chosen user to it.

 ## Authors
 - Arun Godwin Patel